bluesky/bluesky/doc/source/api_changes.rst

 Breaking Changes
 ----------------

-* The siganture of :class:`bluesky.callbacks.zmq.RemoteDispatcher` has been changed in a non-backward-compatbile way.
+* The signature of :class:`bluesky.callbacks.zmq.RemoteDispatcher` has been changed in a non-backward-compatible way.
 The parameters for filtering messages by ``hostname``, ``pid``, and ``run_engine_id`` have been replaced by one new parameter, ``prefix``.
 * The default value of ``RunEngine.verbose`` is now ``True``, meaning that the